 This June saw the 4th annual Hammersmith and Fulham Arts Festival, a series of open events that celebrate the diverse and talented arts community living and working in the borough.
 Blythe House, the home of the V&A archives and storage facility, hosted a number of behind-the-scenes tours as part of the festival.
-This included my own tour of the Clothworkers’ Centre study and storage areas, plus an object study session looking at pieces in the Textiles and Fashion collection that have been made from recycled textiles, bought with longevity in mind, or altered throughout their lifetime.
-Here are a few highlights from the tour:
+This included my own tour of the Clothworkers’ Centre study and storage areas, plus a special look at pieces in the Textiles and Fashion collection that have been made from recycled textiles, bought with longevity in mind, or altered throughout their lifetime.
+Here are some of my favourites from the tour:

 18th century silk meets 19th century dress

 There are several examples in this collection, such as the one above, of dresses constructed in the 1820s to 1840s from silk woven in the 1760s to 1780s.
 There are several reasons for this reuse of 50 year old silks, ranging from quality to nostalgia.

 The 1760s-80s saw the heyday of Spitalfields silk; woven in the London borough were the most fashionable and highest quality silks in Britain (arguably Europe).
 With the introduction of cotton into the fashion market in the 1780s, the silk industry began to decline.
 By the 1820s the silk being produced was not as crisp, or fine, or richly detailed as in the 18th century.

 The fashions of the 1820s, as modelled in the photo above, were for big, puffy sleeves and full skirts.
 This look could be more easily achieved with the older, crisper silks.
 The newly manufactured fabrics were much softer, and required excessive support garments.
 There was also an overlap in tastes for fine stripes and dainty flowers decorating textiles.